 In this case the New York Surrogate’s Court considered a request to modify a testamentary trust to change the name of a beneficiary, based on the doctrine of “cy pres.”
 The cy-près doctrine allows the court to amend the terms of a charitable trust in order to keep the gift from failing.
 The doctrine requires that the amendment be consistent with the donor’s original intent.

 The decedent died on April 13, 1968.
-Her will was admitted to probate in this court on January 16, 1969.
-Article Fourth of the will sets forth various charitable beneficiaries which include The Carmelite Sisters of the Aged and Infirmed, The Catholic Foreign Missionary Society of America (Maryknoll Fathers), The Nursing Sisters of the Sick Poor, The Monastery of Our Lady of Mt.
+Her will was admitted to probate on January 16, 1969.
+The will includes provisions naming various charities as beneficiaries, including: The Carmelite Sisters of the Aged and Infirmed, The Catholic Foreign Missionary Society of America (Maryknoll Fathers), The Nursing Sisters of the Sick Poor, The Monastery of Our Lady of Mt.
 Carmel, and The Confraternity of the Precious Blood.
-Each of these organizations receives a specific bequest of $5,000.
-Article Fifth of the will for which relief under EPTL 8-1.1 is sought bequeaths the entire residuary estate to a trust for the benefit of Catholic Child Care Society.
-Article Fifth further provides for the invasion of the principal of the trust annually until the trust and corpus is exhausted.
-The Testamentary Trust has a remaining principal of approximately $90,000.
+Each of these organization received a specific bequest of $5,000.
+The will also left the entire residuary estate to a trust for the benefit of Catholic Child Care Society and provides for the invasion of the principal of the trust annually until the trust and corpus is exhausted.
+The trust has a remaining principal of approximately $90,000.